nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all item or delivery using `list-i` and `list-d` respectively.

-    1. Test Case: `edit-i 1 n/TUNA` <br>
+    1. Test Case: `edit-i 1 metric/KG` <br>
-       Expected: Name of the `Item` located at Index 1 of the current list will be changed to "TUNA".
+       Expected: Metric of the `Item` located at Index 1 of the current list will be changed to "KG".

+    1. Test Case: `edit-i 2 t/` <br>
+       Expected: Tag of the `Item` located at Index 2 of the current list will be empty.

     1. Test Case: `edit-d 3 p/85734829` <br>
        Expected: Phone number of the `Delivery` located at Index 3 of the current list will be changed to 85734829.